A general nonlinear characterization of stochastic incompleteness: Introduction

-We stress again that there is no available result in the literature characterizing uniqueness, or nonuniqueness, of solutions to \eqref{pp} even in the specific case of the widely studied porous medium equation, namely $\phi(u)=u^m$ with $m>1$, and a fortiori in the broader class of nonlinearities considered here.
+Again, we stress that there is no available result in the literature characterizing uniqueness, or nonuniqueness, of solutions to \eqref{pp} even in the specific case of the widely studied \emph{porous medium equation}, namely $\phi(u)=|u|^{m-1}u$ for $m>1$, and {a fortiori} in the broad class of nonlinearities considered here.
+Interestingly, as a byproduct of our techniques, we discover a phenomenon of \emph{lack of compact-support preservation}, which is quite relevant especially in the porous-medium case, marking a striking difference with respect to the Euclidean setting.